Banana Cinnamon Rolls

 Frosting

-- Let butter cool to room temperature before proceeding with the frosting.
+- Let butter cool to room temperature before proceeding with the frosting, it should be solid but softened.

 - When the butter is cool, add cream cheese and mix with an electric mixer until smooth.
-This will take a few minutes to combine as we are forcing the liquid butter to blend with the solid cream cheese.
+This will take a few minutes to combine.

 Assembly